OutrunBuild/Gitbook-Doc/business-model.md

 **FFLaunch and Memeverse: Traffic Entrances**

-These two modules act as the primary traffic entrances for the Outrun ecosystem.
-Although they currently do not generate direct revenue, their innovative design attracts a large number of users and significantly increases user engagement.
-Users mint a substantial number of assets through OutStake and provide liquidity to OutSwap, enhancing the network effects and potential revenue of the Outrun ecosystem.
+These two modules are the main traffic entrances of the Outrun ecosystem and important components of it.
+Their innovative design concepts can attract a large number of users and significantly enhance user stickiness.
+Users can mint a large number of assets by participating in FFLaunch and Memeverse and provide liquidity for OutSwap, thereby boosting the network effect and potential revenue of the Outrun ecosystem.

 ## **Diversified Revenue Streams: Ensuring Sustainable Growth**